vcomedia/vco-zf-logger/README.md

 ## VcoZfLogger - Zend Framework 2 logger module.
-Wrapper for Zend/Logger/Log which allows users to track exceptions, add default "extra" attributes to track and automatic injection of mail transport for mail writer and mongo client/db for mongo writer.
+Wrapper for Zend/Logger/Log which allows users to track exceptions, add default "extra" attributes, automatic injection of mail transport for the mail writer and automatic mongo client/db for the mongo writer.

 ## Installation
 ### Composer